Xuan1217/UIVideo/README.md

 12.18 Pengchen Chen: Reformat the video play layout, edit the zoom function

+12.19 Pengchen Chen: F
-12.29 Pengchen Chen: fix the bug about the title of the video
+ix the bug about the title of the video

+12.19 Xiaokang Ye: Add categories